hjkgrp/starter-hugo-research-group/content/post/2013-10-29-geometries-strings-smiles-and-openbabel/index.md

 ---
-title: Geometries from strings with SMILES and OpenBabel
+title: "Geometries from strings with SMILES and OpenBabel"
 subtitle:

 # Summary for listings and search engines